-Fig 3.21 - As with Tremodrett Road, properties on Chapel Road are extremely varied in design but almost always of a very high quality
+Fig 3.5 Properties on Chapel Road and Tremodrett Road are extremely varied in design

 The buildings are varied, but all of quality, whether well-built four-square stone houses, arts and crafts/'neo-geo' influenced early 20th century villas and bungalows, or early 20th century public housing, still showing traditional scale, detailing and materials.
-For the most part they sit well back in generous plots, with mature gardens or substantial grassy areas - but all fronting directly the street and relating to the underlying grid.
+For the most part they sit well back in generous plots, with mature gardens or substantial grassy areas -but all fronting directly the street and relating to the underlying grid.
 Interestingly, and perhaps appropriately, the only nonresidential buildings that are off-set to this pattern are the exceptionally good, listed, chapel/school/graveyard group (apart from one or two good outbuildings, occasionally strikingly punctuating the street-scene with bright corrugated iron cladding.

-Figure 3.22 - There are a number of interesting outbuildings in Tremodrett and Chapel Road which add interest and colour to the streetscape closes maintain a sense of a place apart, however.
-Both roads meet at the eastern end of the Village by early 20th century industrial housing of the best quality and a pretty smallholding group, together forming a suitable gateway the Village; beyond it a line of not unpleasant early 20th century bungalows stretches off, leading to the eye down to views over the countryside and down the lane to the ancient manorial site at Tremodrett.
+The outer edges of this pleasant, green and quiet streetscape have gradually been overtaken by the spread of 20th century housing estates; the hedges and trees of the old closes maintain a sense of a place apart, however.
+Both roads meet at the eastern end of the village by early 20th century industrial housing of the best quality and a pretty smallholding group, together forming a suitable gateway the village; beyond it a line of not unpleasant early 20th century bungalows stretches off, leading to the eye down to views over the countryside and down the lane to the ancient manorial site at Tremodrett.